Stade Brestois 29: The peak with Brest Armorique, then the brutal fall (1982–1991)

 In 1983, President François Yvinec decided to change the name of the club to that of FC Brest Armorique to better specify the geographical location of the club.
 The year 1986 was a turning point in the life of the club.
 From that season, the Bretons embarked on the "football business" path by recruiting South American stars, who, after a fanfare debut, allowed them to reach a historic (unmatched until 2024) 8th place in Division 1 in 1987.
 However, behind the scenes, the rupture between the president and coach Raymond Keruzoré led to the latter's resignation, and the withdrawal of the main sponsor, the Leclerc stores.

-Young Paul Le Guen, Vincent Guérin and Patrick Colleter were not enough to keep the club going, so it went down to Division 2 in 1988 with its promising young generation.
-It was against the Racing Club de Strasbourg that they regained their place in the elite a year after the play-offs, which remains a great moment in the club's history.
+Paul Le Guen, Vincent Guérin, and Patrick Colleter were not enough to keep the club going, so it went down to Division 2 in 1988 with its young generation.
+It was against the Racing Club de Strasbourg that they regained their place in the elite a year after the play-offs.

 Back in the first division, the Brest team was made up of talented young players such as Corentin Martins, David Ginola, the Paraguayan Roberto Cabañas and the future world champion Stéphane Guivarc'h, who allowed the club to rank well in the elite.
 But in 1991, despite the 11th place obtained by Brest in the league, the club's significant deficit led to its administrative relegation to the Second Division.

 The club on the banks of the Penfeld ended up imploding in December of that same year.
 During his last match with the rival Guingamp, the invasion of the lawn by the exasperated Brest supporters forced David Ginola to call for calm so the match could resume.
 The results of the matches the club played since the competition started were void.
 The club, whose liabilities were estimated at 150 million francs, filed for bankruptcy.

 The professional team was dissolved, and Brest's players were released.
 The reserve team, then playing in the third division became the pennant team.